emma-ladouceur/NutNet-CAFE/README.md

 **nutnet_cumulative_time.csv** Data used for main analysis.
 Price equation partition outputs using per species biomass estimates.
 Includes details about pairwise comparisons in terms of sites, blocks, plots, time, and provides plot-level measures of species loss (s.loss), species gain (s.gain), biomass loss associated with species loss (SL), biomass loss associated with  species gain (SG), and biomass loss associated with persistent species (PS).
 These data are needed to run models associated with and to produce Figure 2, 3, & 4.

-**nutnet_cumulative_time_cover.csv** Price equation partition outputs using per species cover as a response.
-Used for Figure S4.

 **FOLDER: Model Fits** The data listed above are used in statistical models, then model objects are produced with scripts in *cluster* folder and saved and provided here.
 - *3* -> Model fits used in main analyses, named after each response
 - *cover* -> For Figure S4